Datsun truck

 The Datsun Truck is a compact pickup truck made by Nissan in Japan from 1955 through 1997.
 It was originally sold under the Datsun brand, but this was switched to Nissan in 1983.
 It was replaced in 1997 by the Frontier and Navara.
 In Japan, it was sold only in Nissan Bluebird Store locations.

 Predecessors

 Pre-war

-The Datsun truck line began with the Type 13 Truck of April 1934, and was later used as the basis of the Datsun DC-3 roadster.
+The Datsun Truck line began with the Type 13 in April 1934, and was later used as the basis of the Datsun DC-3 Roadster.
 A series of small trucks based on their passenger car counterparts, the 14T, 15T, and 17T, continued to be built until early 1944.